ComposableFi/composable-vm/contracts/cosmwasm/order/README.md

 Solution has owner per pair as identifier.

 If solution requires multiblock tracking for execution its id added with block solution was accepted.

+## What is fork join?

+A was split into B and C, and then B and C were moved to be D.

+D must "summed" from 2 amounts must be 2 separate CVM routes branches.